d2l-ai/d2l-en/chapter_linear-classification/softmax-regression-scratch.md

 preds.shape
 ```

-We are more interested in the images we label incorrectly.
+We are more interested in the images we label *incorrectly*.
 We visualize them by
 comparing their actual labels
 (first line of text output)
-to the predictions from the model
+with the predictions from the model
 (second line of text output).

 ```{.python .input}